 Not too shabby.

-Here is another recipe that might not do your waistline justice, but these pumpkin chocolate chip bars sure are a treat.
+Here is another recipe that might not do your waistline justice, but these pumpkin apple walnut muffins sure are a treat.

 Next time you fire up your electric mixer, skip the cookies, skip the brownies and just make these.